YoeriNijs/AutoOff/README.md

 the user that the computer is going to power off.

 # Support
-May support Linux and Mac, but currently only tested on Windows.
+May work on Linux and Mac, but currently only tested on Windows.

 # License
 GPLv3.